djthread/indexed/README.md

 Indexed is a tool for managing records in ETS.

-A record is a map with an `:id` key (perhaps an Ecto.Schema struct).
+A record is a map with an id (perhaps an Ecto.Schema struct).
 An ETS table stores all such records of a given entity, keyed by id.

 Configure and warm your cache with some data and get an `%Indexed{}` in